attack68/rateslib/docs/source/i_about.rst

   This code prioritised a pedagogical style with an API as simple and intuitive as possible.
 - Code and algorithms privately devised and developed during the author's time trading IRSs as a market-maker and quantative developer for institutions such as Barclays and Nordea.
-- Collaborations with other quant groups and users to implement more complex and nuanced areas of fixed income and FX pricing into an accessible and scalable UI.
+- Collaborations with other quant groups, and commerical licence holders to implement more complex and nuanced areas of fixed income and FX pricing into an accessible and scalable UI.

 The algorithms and mathematical code developments of *rateslib* are all characterised and explained in `Coding Interest Rates: FX, Swaps and Bonds <https://www.amazon.com/dp/0995455562>`_.